otacke/snordians-h5p-content-type-hub-manager/readme.txt

 === URL ===
 By default, H5P's core library will use the base URL `api.h5p.org/v1` which points towards H5P Group's official H5P Content Type Hub.
 If you want to get content types from a different H5P Content Type Hub, you can change the `URL` option to the base URL of the alternative hub.
+Note: You may want to set up your alternative hub yourself.
+There's the node.js based server software called [Catharsis](https://github.com/otacke/catharsis) for this purpose.

 === Schedule automated updates ===
 By default, H5P requires an admin to update content types to newer versions manually by either using the Hub client or by uploading content type files with newer libraries.
 If you want to automate this process, you can change the `Schedule automated updates` option: